Request a Callback 0808 175 1966

 On the first day of Christmas my true love said to me, “Good news, we’ve got a moving date, bad news, it’s right before Christmas…”

-Don’t panic, there are a few things you can do to make a yule time move run smoother than Santa’s sleigh.
+Don’t panic, there are a few tricks to make a yuletide move run smoother than Santa’s sleigh.

 2 – Presents & Decorations

-You’re about to move everything you move in a single day.
+You’re about to move everything you own in a single day.
 You really don’t need to add boxes of presents and decorations to the load.
-Ask a friend or relative to look after all your Christmas things during the move, then pick them up once the moving day chaos is done
+Ask a friend or relative to look after all your Christmas things and pick them up once the moving day chaos is over.

-Christmas is a busy time for removals companies, people wanting to be in their new home in time for the turkey and tinsel.
+Christmas is one of the busiest times for removals companies as everybody wants to be in their new home in time for the turkey and tinsel.
 Get your removal team booked as early as possible to avoid extra worry.

 It’s ok to say ‘no’ to those invites.
-You’re going to be busy enough with the move and shouldn’t feel guilty about having to turn down a few parties or get togethers.
-Moving home can be a perfectly acceptable excuse to get out of some ‘do’s you really don’t want to do.
+You’re going to be busy enough with the move and shouldn’t feel guilty about having to turn down the odd get-together.
+Moving home is the perfect excuse to get out of some ‘do’s you really don’t want to do.

 6 – Book A Shopping Delivery

 Get those Christmas groceries delivered.
 Do an online shop prior to your move, to arrive at your new home.
-Just remember, deliveries will be in demand to get your order in early.
+Just remember, deliveries will be in demand, so get your order in early.

 7 – Plumbers & Trades

-Plumbers are always busy at Christmas, the cold weather causing burst pipes, central heating breaking down as winter bites… If you need appliances fitting or other jobs, get them booked in as early as possible.
+Plumbers are always busy at Christmas, cold weather, burst pipes, broken boilers… If you need appliances fitting or other jobs, get them booked in as early as possible.

 8 – Utilities

 Utility companies are also in hot demand at Christmas.
-Make sure you have all meter readings recorded, be prepared that ‘your call is important’ to them and you might be in a calling queue for some time.
+Make sure you have all meter readings recorded, be prepared, ‘your call is important’ to them but you might on hold for some time.

 9 – Allow Extra Time

-Bad weather, flooded roads, extra traffic, the closer you get to the big day, the busier the roads will be so allow extra journey time.
+Bad weather, flooded roads, extra traffic, the closer you get to the big day, the busier the roads will be, so allow extra journey time on move day.

 10 – Festive Fun